 Soup’s on!
 104° or NOT.

-One day while surfing the web (and I do that a lot) I thought I would look again.
-I came up with a recipe that a lady in the UK had posted.
-It was loaded with white vegetables so after tweaking to my vegetables I came up with this recipe.
+Years went by and whenever I thought of the soup I would search the internet.
+I kept thinking, white vegetables.
+What could be in the soup — potatoes, cauliflower, parsnips etc. then I had to add onions and celery.
+One day while surfing the web I decided to look again and I came up with a recipe that a lady in the UK had posted.
+It was loaded with white vegetables so after tweaking my vegetables, I came up with this recipe.

 ***BREAKING NEWS**** Like I said above, in Mexico I had this soup breakfast, lunch and dinner.
 So I just tried it COLD.
 Delicious.
 I only had a spoonful, but I think it would be very nice as a chilled soup.
 I would probably thin it with some vegetable or chicken broth though.
 Hope you will try it both ways.